 Image macros are often interchangeably used for Internet memes.
 Although their concepts are pretty much the same, the key difference is their recognizability in today’s Internet digital culture.
 However, it is only a thin line between these two, as hilarious image macros can easily accomplish great recognition and become known as a meme.

 One of the most popular Internet memes today is the Successful Mexican.
-People of Mexico are known for their kindness, rich cultural and social heritage and, of course, their courage, as they fought and won their independence from Spain.
-But if you mention the word “Mexico” or “Mexican” in a room full of children born in the Internet era, brace yourself for a laughing response.
-Most (if not all) of them will immediately get a picture in their head of their beloved Internet hero Juan.
+People of Mexico are known for their kindness, rich cultural and social heritage and their courage, as they fought and won their independence from Spain.
+But if you mention the word “Mexico” or “Mexican” in a room full of kids born in the Internet era, brace yourself for a laughing response.
+Most of them will probably get a picture in their head of their beloved Internet hero Juan.

-Juan, also known as Successful Mexican, Sombrero Mexican or Merry Mexican, is the name of the widely known meme, featuring a photo of a happy Mexican with a large sombrero with “Mexico” written on it, in front of a green and red color wheel background.
+Juan, also known as Successful Mexican, Sombrero Mexican or Merry Mexican, is the name of the widely known meme.
+Featuring a photo of a happy Mexican with a large sombrero with “Mexico” written on it, in front of a green and red color wheel background, the Successful Mexican is among the world’s most viral memes.
 What makes this series of memes hilarious is not the face or the sombrero of Juan, but the captions.
-Since the Mexican-American accent is quite noticeable, it didn’t take long before the people of the Internet turned an ordinary Mexican guy into an Internet phenomenon by using Mexican stereotypes, Mexican accents and Mexican wordplay as captions.
+As the Mexican-American accent is quite noticeable, it didn’t take long before the people of the Internet turned an ordinary Mexican guy into an Internet phenomenon by using Mexican stereotypes, Mexican accents and Mexican wordplay as captions.

 Mexican Word of the Day: #1 Deliver

 #19 Bedtime Story